Latest

 Relationships are one of the most important components of our lives, they will dictate how we experience life and significantly impact mental health.
 Social connections can uplift us, make us more trusting, and give us a strong sense of belonging.

-Friendship can protect us from mental health challenges, such as anxiety, PTSD, and loneliness.
+Friendship can protect us from mental health challenges in the workplace, such as anxiety, PTSD, and loneliness.
 In fact, in a recent study involving over 500,000 people, 90% of them reported that having higher social connection significantly protected them from depression.

 It can be difficult to speak to a family member about mental health issues, so friendships can be a good first line of defence against mental health challenges and offer better means of mental health support when going through a difficult time without judgement.